maxcata1998/TinyTwitter/README.md

 ## How to run

-1. Run the tiny_twitter.sql in mysql to initiate the database
+1. Run the TinyTwitter_dump.sql in mysql to initiate the database
 2. Go to folder that contains tiny-twitter-0.0.1-SHANSHOT.jar
 3. Run with the following command, change username and password to yours.
 ```shell